martinarielriveros/PI_MLops/README.md

 # Machine Learning models - Render deploy

 We were asked to develop 2 ML recommendation algorithms to be exectuded via API.
 The recommended algorithm was **cosine similarity**, i also followed the suggestion.
-Endpoints are:

 You can also, as before, test all endpoints [here](https://test-deploy-kvdi.onrender.com/docs)